In this article we’ll look at what the HGV levy is, who has to pay it, how much it is, and whether non-UK drivers/transport companies are excluded.

 The HGV levy was originally introduced in the HGV Road User Levy Act 2013 and came in to effect on 1st April 2014.

-Designed to ensure that HGVs make a contribution for their use of the UKs road network, the levy ensured that the heaviest, most polluting vehicles paid a larger fee towards wear and tear of the UK road network.
+Designed to ensure that HGVs make a contribution for their use of the UKs road network, the levy ensures that the heaviest, most polluting vehicles paid a larger fee towards wear and tear of the UK road network.

 HGV levy consultation